anmolsharmaa/k8s-custom-autoscaler/README.md

   - A Job that performs model analysis on image batches assigned in a reliable way (retry `backoffLimit` - when fail).

-## What is the key take away?
+## What are the key take aways?

 * What we explored & their trade-offs.
 * Have a look at the [scaling-cron.sh](scaling-cron.sh) file.
-I have reached to this state are some iterations necessary to host it statelessly and in an auto-recoverable manner on preemptible nodes, which auto-destruct after 24 hours.
+It had reached this state after iterations including changes necessary to sustain disruption caused by preemptible nodes, which auto-destruct after every 24 hours.